wadwad-b/arena-of-doom/README.md

 - Player attacks enemies with melee or special attacks.
 - Enemies deal damage and can be staggered.
-- Health bars appear above players and enemies.
+- Health bars appear below players and enemies.

 ### Infinity Mode